LIS501/syllabi/bib/SubjectAnalysisLanguages.md

 Classification Quarterly 53*(1): 1-39. \[e-journal\] \[Locate full text from <https://sfx.carli.illinois.edu/sfxuiu/az>\]

+Nesset, V. (2018).
+Indexing databases for our users, not ourselves.
+The Indexer 36(3): 105-109. [e-journal]  [Locate full text from https://sfx.carli.illinois.edu/sfxuiu/az]

 ***(read any two of the following):** Limitations of subject languages *

 Buckland, M. K. (2012).
 Obsolescence in subject description. *Journal of